Computer Hope

 ifup -V|--version

 -a, --all If given to ifup, affect all interfaces marked auto.
-Interfaces are brought up in the order in which they are defined in /etc/network/interfaces.
+Interfaces are brought up in the order they are defined in /etc/network/interfaces.
+Combined with --allow, acts on all interfaces of a specified class instead.
 If given to ifdown, affect all defined interfaces.
-Interfaces are brought down in the order in which they are currently listed in the state file.
-Only interfaces defined in /etc/network/interfaces will be brought down.
+Interfaces are brought down in the order they are currently listed in the state file.
+Only interfaces defined in /etc/network/interfaces are brought down.

 --force Force configuration or deconfiguration of the interface.